ksaj/lispiness/inc-dec.md

     (format nil "~d" (1- 4))
 ```

 Now, let me point out a little gotcha here.
 With the opposite function **1+**, you could almost get away with referring to it as "One Plus" instead of "increment."
-We can read the earlier example as "Subtract from 4 the 1" but you really have to remember that the **1-** is *decrement* and not "One minus," since one minus four isn't at all what we are doing.
-We are *decrementing* 4, versus subtracting it from 1.
+We can read the earlier example as "Subtract from 4 the 1" but you really have to remember that the **1-** is *decrement* and not "One Minus," since *one minus four* isn't at all representative of what we are trying to do.
+We are *decrementing 4*, and not subtracting it from 1.

 ```lisp
     (format nil "~d" (- 4 1))
     (format nil "~d" (1- 4))
 ```

 Notice how these both produce the same result, but they do it in entirely different ways.
-And now you know why Lisp uses the terms "increment" and "decrement" and not their visual representations "one plus" and "one minus".
+And now you know why Lisp uses the terms "increment" and "decrement" instead of their visual representations "one plus" and "one minus".
+It only looks backward when you read it wrong, and don't consider how each is evaluated or compiled.